 - In the inFAMOUS series, Cole's good karma lightning is blue.

 - In the Shin Megami Tensei games, Zio spells typically release blue lightning bolts when cast.
 To drive the point home, the defensive spell to nullify lightning attacks in Persona 3 and Persona 4 is called Blue Wall.

 - Luigi from Super Mario Bros. uses very bright blue electric attacks in a few games. note

 - Almost all MechWarrior games since 3 portray the PPC weapon as firing blue-white bolts, often intentionally meant to evoke comparisons to lightning as per the source material.
 The 2 series of games as well as MechAssault featured crackling blue ball lightning for PPC shots, while the first game simply featured a nondescript blue beam.
 Mech Commander features blue-white electrical bolts in both iterations of the game.
 Mechwarrior Tactics looks like it will take the same route.

 - Azure Striker Gunvolt definitely lives up to its name.
-The main character wears blue clothes, and his attacks are blue-colored.
+The main character wears blue clothes, and his default lightning attacks are mostly blue-colored, though they can be tinted with different colors like purple or yellow depending on his equipment loadout.
+It seems to be common to all Azure Strikers, as Asimov also uses blue lightning.